dojot/device-manager/README.md

 ### **Template**

 All devices are based on a **template**, which can be thought as a blueprint: all devices built using the same template will have the same characteristics.
-Templates in dojot have one label (any alphanumeric sequence), a list of attributes which will hold all the device emitted information, and optionally a few special attributes which will indicate how the device communicates, including transmission methods (protocol, ports, etc.) and message formats.
+Templates in dojot have one unique label (any alphanumeric sequence), a list of attributes which will hold all the device emitted information, and optionally a few special attributes which will indicate how the device communicates, including transmission methods (protocol, ports, etc.) and message formats.